-In connection with our acquisition of HoldCo in 2012, we entered into an exchange agreement with Cemblend, HoldCo and NCS Multistage Inc. (formerly known as NCS Oilfield Services Canada, Inc.) ("Exchangeco"), dated December 20, 2012 (the "Exchange Agreement").
-Pursuant to the Exchange Agreement, we exchanged Cemblend's exchangeable shares, which were exchangeable for common units of HoldCo, for 606,416 shares of Exchangeco which are exchangeable on a one-to-one basis for shares of our common stock.
+In connection with Advent's acquisition of HoldCo in 2012, we entered into an exchange agreement with Cemblend, HoldCo and NCS Multistage Inc. (formerly known as NCS Oilfield Services Canada, Inc.) ("Exchangeco"), dated December 20, 2012 (the "Exchange Agreement").
+Pursuant to the Exchange Agreement, we exchanged Cemblend's exchangeable shares, which were exchangeable for common units of HoldCo, for shares of Exchangeco which are exchangeable on a one-to-three basis for shares of our common stock.

 In connection with the 2014 Dividend, we provided a loan in the amount of approximately \$750,000 to Cemblend for the payment of withholding taxes payable by Cemblend as a result of the 2014 Dividend.
+Cemblend repaid the loan in February 2017.

 From time to time we purchase services and a grease product produced by Cemblend to use with our products and services.
-Payments to Cemblend for the services and grease totaled approximately \$59,000 and \$291,000 for the fiscal years ending December 31, 2015 and 2014, respectively.
+Payments to Cemblend for the services and grease totaled approximately \$49,000 and \$59,000 for the fiscal years ending December 31, 2016 and 2015, respectively.